 When the first wave of excitement subsided, the sales curve began to sink and decrease.

 A demanding client with a high income did not bypass domestic producers in the upper price segment.

 Realizing that Italian upholstered furniture and kitchens will not be available in the next 3 months, and the apartment needs to be moved in urgently, we placed orders for a complete set of objects from Ukrainian furniture companies.

 In general, we can say that the real struggle for the consumer on the Internet is just beginning and this channel will face large and dynamic transformations in a very short time.

 The furniture industry in Ukraine has production capacities that are not overloaded with consumer orders, which can be significantly loaded by export products.

 There is a great untapped potential of Ukrainian subject designers who have been successfully creating a “commercial product” for foreign manufacturers for a long time and entering international sales markets with their “personal product line”

 Geographical location of Ukraine developed transport networks and proximity to the large European market, which we do not use 100%.

 The human potential of workers and engineering specialists in Ukraine is high enough to fight for getting into the TOP-5 world furniture manufacturers.

-There is an opportunity for potential growth of the Furniture Industrial Cluster of Ukraine as one of the drivers of the Ukrainian economy on a national scale.
+There is an opportunity for the potential growth of the Furniture Industrial Cluster of Ukraine as one of the drivers of the Ukrainian economy on a national scale.
 Availability of natural resources, free territories, developed urban infrastructure, energy capacities.